openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Rewriting the Current Tooling for the New API
 =============================================

-The source code for the edx-transifex-bot is missing.
-We could rewrite the current tooling to try to solve the problems encountered in the last two Open edX releases and upgrade to the new API, but this approach would require a full rewrite, potentially more expensive than doing the rewrite in a way that Transifex more cleanly supports.
-It should also be mentioned that GitHub discourages the use of bots and separate bot accounts; they strongly recommend using GitHub Apps.
+The source code for the edx-transifex-bot can be found in `ecommerce-scripts`_.
+We could rewrite the current tooling to try to solve the problems encountered in the last two Open edX releases and upgrade to the new API, but this approach is a patch-up job that will not address several other issues mentioned and would have to be undertaken by the community member with exclusive access to the legacy infrastructure currently running the edx-transifex-bot.

 Making a Transifex Project for Each Repository
 ==============================================